remy/cssprefix/README.md

     npm install
     node prefix.js [url]

 This *should* output the CSS with retrofitted vendor-prefixes where they were missing.
-This was about 3 hours work, so if it's shoddy - I do appologise!
+This was about 3 hours work, so if it's shoddy - I do apologise!

 # The Plan